Al-Muti': Rise to the throne

 In December 945, the Daylamite troops of the Buyid ruler Mu'izz al-Dawla seized Baghdad.
 Mu'izz al-Dawla became the de facto 'protector' of the Abbasid caliph, although the title of amir al-umara apparently passed to his older brother, Imad al-Dawla, who was reckoned as the chief Buyid emir.
 (Note: On Imad al-Dawla's death in 949, the title of amir al-umara passed to the middle brother, Rukn al-Dawla, while Mu'izz al-Dawla continued to govern Iraq and 'protect' the Caliph as his brother's deputy.)
 On 29 January 946 (or 9 March, according to other accounts), al-Mustakfi was deposed, and on the same day, Mu'izz al-Dawla raised al-Fadl to the caliphate, with the regnal name of al-Muti' li-'llah (lit.
 'Obedient to God').
 The sudden reappearance of al-Muti', and his rise to the throne, was apparently a surprise to contemporaries, and led to stories that he had conspired with the Buyids already since the time of al-Muktafi's accession.

 Medieval sources tended to justify this change on religious grounds.
 The Buyids and their followers were Shi'a sympathizers, and two later chroniclers, Muhammad ibn Abd al-Malik al-Hamadhani (d.
 1127) and Ibn al-Athir (d.
 1233), report that Mu'izz al-Dawla toyed with the idea of deposing the Abbasids outright and installing an Alid on the throne of Baghdad, only to be dissuaded by his secretary, Abu Ja'far al-Saymari, who pointed out that in a clash between himself and a Shi'a caliph, the Daylamite soldiery were likely to side with the latter.
 This is clearly a later anachronistic interpolation, (Note: Al-Hamadhani names the Rassid Zaydi imam Abu'l-Hasan Muhammad ibn Yahya as the preferred candidate, and Ibn al-Athir asserts that it was the Isma'ili Fatimid caliph, al-Mu'izz li-Din Allah.
 Both are incorrect, since Abu'l-Hasan had died nine years earlier, and al-Mu'izz li-Din Allah only ascended the throne in 953.) and the historian John Donohue disclaims any religious motivation in al-Mustakfi's deposition.
-Other chroniclers provide different reasons, such as the caliph's intrigues with the Hamdanids, or al-Fadl's emerging from hiding and inciting the Buyid ruler against his cousin, but the chief reason was likely simply that Mu'izz al-Dawla wished to have a caliph who was under his full control with no external sources of support.
+Other chroniclers offer different reasons, such as the caliph's intrigues with the Hamdanids or al-Fadl's emerging from hiding and inciting the Buyid ruler against his cousin, but the chief reason was likely simply that Mu'izz al-Dawla wished to have a caliph under his full control, with no external sources of support.

 The deposed al-Mustakfi was blinded, apparently as a revenge act initiated by al-Muti', and spent the rest of his life as a prisoner in the caliphal palace, where he died in September 949.